-Welcome to the next installment of WWHBD.
+Fáilte to the next installment of WWHBD.
 If you have been following us, you know this is a bi-monthly post about What We Have Been Drinking.
-As in previous posts, since we are true believers of “Drink what you like and everyone tastes differently,” rather than including our tasting notes, I have included basic information about each of the wines, or a bit about what was happening in our lives while we were enjoying them.
+As in previous posts, since we have two strong beliefs.
+1- Drink what you like and 2- everyone tastes differently, rather than including our tasting notes, I have included basic information about each of the wines, or a bit about what was happening in our lives while we were enjoying them.
 If you are interested in reading our tasting notes and our ratings head on over to Delectable and check us out @Dracaenawines.
-Since the most celebrated day of the week for oenophiles is Wednesday, this post’s week begins and ends on Wednesdays.
+Since as oenophiles we love to celebrate #WineWednesday, our week runs from one Wednesday to the next.

 Hope you have had some great wines and times these past two weeks.
 Remember, always Pursue Your Passion.
 We would love for you to leave a comment telling us what was your favorite recent wine was.